Child Custody Lawyers Chicago, Illinois

 Because the Court can consider any other factor it deems relevant, there is no way to have an exhaustive list of all of the things a Judge may consider.
 Each child and family is different and subject to its own circumstances.

-Why would a Chicago child custody attorney be necessary to set up Child Custody?
+Why would a Chicago child custody attorney be necessary to set up custody?

-How can your Chicago child custody law firm help someone get more time with their child?
+How can your Chicago child custody lawyers help someone get more time with their child?

 At Katz & Stefani, LLC, our family law attorney in Chicago, IL focuses on the following practice areas: